QuiltMC/quilt-mappings/CONTRIBUTING.md

     take a final look over your PR, and, if everything looks good, merge it!

 ## Guide: Fixing Failing Builds
-There are two main reasons the build may fail on your pull request:
+There are two main reasons the build may fail on your pull request, which are listed here.
+If you have another issue you don't understand, feel free to ask the QM team for help, either on your pull request or through [Discord](https://discord.quiltmc.org/toolchain).

 1. ### Spellcheck Failure
     A spellcheck failure gives the error `entry name contains unknown/misspelled word: YourEntryName`.
 There are two ways to fix this: